janat-t/bootcamp-discord-bot/README.md

 ### First time only

+Install `MongoDB` locally or create a database on MongoDB Atlas.
 Install node packages by running `npm install` or `npm i`.
 For convinience when developing, also install `nodemon` by running `npm i -g nodemon`